 Aflac has awarded $378,000 in grants to 48 local nonprofit organizations in its Spring and Fall 2022 grant cycles.
 Awarded grantees are working on projects that support health & well-being...
 Read More

 At a Glance

-Central Carolina Community Foundation recognizes that to cultivate a community full of vitality and opportunity, organizations that work tirelessly to advocate for our diverse residents must be sustained.
-Our general operating grants support this work by investing in nonprofits that have been historically underinvested in by philanthropy to increase their capacity to carry out their mission.
-With that knowledge, the Community Foundation’s African American Philanthropy Committee, staff and board will provide multi-year General Operating Support (GOS) grants and has continued to explore ways to promote, facilitate, and increase philanthropy to create sustainable impact within our community.
+Central Carolina Community Foundation recognizes that to cultivate a community full of vitality and opportunity, nonprofits that work tirelessly to advocate for our diverse residents must be sustained.
+Our general operating grants support this work by investing in these nonprofits to increase their capacity to carry out their mission.
+In 2021, CCCF began providing multi-year General Operating Support (GOS) grants and has continued to explore ways to promote, facilitate, and increase philanthropy to create sustainable impact within our community.

-General Operating Support grants fund Midlands-based Black-led and Black-benefiting nonprofits located in the CCCF 11-county service area and working within the areas of arts & culture, education or human services (food, clothing, toiletries, shelter, safety and security).
+Black-led and Black-benefiting nonprofits located in the CCCF 11-county service area and working within the areas of arts & culture, education, or human services (food, clothing, toiletries, shelter, safety, and security).

 - At least 50% of the population the organization serves identifies as Black/African descent AND

 - At least 50% of the Board of Directors identifies as Black/African descent, AND